-It would nurture the right-sided nature of my brain, the creative, intuitive, artistic, whimsical side, and illogical.
+It would nurture the right-sided nature of my brain, the creative, intuitive, artistic, whimsical, and illogical side.
 It would touch the areas some of the other journals addressed but in a unique way; My Way.

 I was all about gaining clarity.

-It needs enough structure to keep a person’s focus, but open-ended enough to accommodate the huge variety of challenges that each of us faces every day.
+It needs enough structure to keep a person’s focus, but open-ended enough to accommodate the huge variety of challenges that each of us face every day.

 So, The Clarity Journal is a series of questions.
 Simply answering the questions each morning leads down a path of self-discovery and awareness.

 Some days it takes 5 minutes to complete the questions—other days 30 minutes.